asndiallo/pantry-pal-server/README.md

 ## Getting Started

-Follow these instructions to set up the PantryPal Server locally for development and testing purposes.
+Follow these instructions to set up the Pantry Pal Server locally for development and testing purposes.

 ### Prerequisites